geymed/chordpro/DATABASE_SETUP.md

 ### Local development

 For local development, you can:
+1. **Use your existing local PostgreSQL** (see Option A in Step 2 above) - Recommended for local development
-1. Use Vercel's local development with `vercel dev` (it will use your production database)
+2. Use Vercel's local development with `vercel dev` (it will use your production database)
-2. Or set up a local Postgres instance and use those connection strings
+3. Set up a new local Postgres instance if you don't have one

+**Note:** Make sure `.env.local` is in your `.gitignore` file to avoid committing database credentials!

 ## Next Steps